christophergrant/hydro/README.md

 See [Key Functionality](#key-functionality-) for concrete use cases.

+## Who are hydro's intended users?

+hydro is intended to be used by developers and engineers who interact with Delta Lake tables and Spark DataFrames with Python.
+It can be used by those of all skill levels.

+hydro works on the Databricks platform as well as on other platforms where PySpark and Delta Lake can be installed: local laptops for example.

 ## Warning ⚠️

 hydro is well tested but not battle hardened, yet.
 Use it at your own risk.